kmjohnson25/Play_Narrative/ACTUAL-research-assessment.md

 Optionally (for engagement points) write a brief reflection about your work on this project.
 You can use this space to answer the following questions, but feel free to ignore these questions and write about whatever you think is most important.

 - What was the most challenging aspect of this project?
+As evident in my preliminary analyses (particularly in the PP_Gesture_H8.pdf document), the high variability within the brain injury group often led to non-significant findings despite medium effect sizes.
+For example, children with brain injury produced nearly twice as many total gestures during pretend play episodes compared to typically developing peers (M = 6.25 vs. M = 3.53), but with a standard deviation nearly equivalent to the mean (SD = 5.73), this difference did not reach statistical significance despite a medium effect size (η² = .079).

 - What was the most rewarding aspect of this project?
+The most rewarding aspect was uncovering evidence supporting my hypothesis about differential developmental pathways in children with and without brain injury.
+The finding that representational gestures during pretend play significantly predicted narrative development specifically for children with brain injury (but not for typically developing children) provides a glimpse into potential compensatory mechanisms that could inform both developmental theory and clinical practice.

 - What would you do differently if you were to start over?
+I would have started the data cleaning process sooner, as that was easily the most time-consuming component of all the work.

 - What did you learn from this project that you will carry forward to future projects?
+R is an incredibly powerful tool for statistics and data management but also for drafting APA manuscripts.
+I never thought I would choose to write a paper in rStudio, but this is now how I plan to draft all future manuscripts.

 - What are you most proud of in this project?
+Everything.
+I am not and never have been a computer-0savvy individual... but I feel like I rose to the challenge and (thanks to the incredibly well-documented course website) was able to leave with some real honest to god computer skills.

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection: